ronansgd/My-portfolio/README.md

 _[Data Science and Mining group, École Polytechnique](http://www.lix.polytechnique.fr/dascim/)_

-- Collaborated with Jean-Charles Layoun & Antonin Vidon; topic suggested by Michalis Varzirgiannis in lecture _Machine and Deep Learning_
+- Collaborated with Jean-Charles Layoun & Antonin Vidon; topic offered by Michalis Varzirgiannis in lecture _Machine and Deep Learning_
 - Aimed to predict the **number of retweets** of tweets dealing with the Covid pandemic
 - Cleaned and preprocessed noisy tweet metadata
 - Used pre-trained **BERT** to encode tweet texts and perform **sentiment analysis**